mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 work without any problems and do exactly the same thing.

-This is especially useful if an object has many iterators associated with it.
+But why would you even want to use an iterator directly in a `for ... of` loop like that?
+The answer is simple - it turns out that sometimes it is simply unavoidable.

+First of all, you might want to simply create an iterator without any iterable to which it belongs.
+We will see such example later, and it's actually not *that* rare to create such "bare" iterators.
+Sometimes an iterable itself just isn't needed.

+It would be very akward if having a bare iterator meant you couldn't just consume it via `for ... of`.
+It's still of course possible to do it manually with a `next` method and, for example, a `while` loop, but we've seen that it requires quite a lot of boilterplate.
+The matter is simple - if you want to use your iterator in a `for ... of` loop, you have to make it an iterable as well.

+On the other hand, you will also quite often receive iterators from methods other than `[Symbol.iterator]()`.
 For example, ES6 Map has `entries`, `values` and `keys` methods.
 All of them return iterators.

-If native iterators weren't also iterables, you couldn't just use those methods directly in `for ... of` loops:
+If native JavaScript iterators weren't iterables as well, you couldn't just use those methods directly in `for ... of` loops like that:

 ```js
 for (let element of map.entries()) {